 At Cabu, seven tanks of the company fought a three hour battle with the Japanese.
 The main Japanese line was south of Saint Rosa Bridge ten miles to the south of the battle.
 The tanks were hidden in brush as Japanese troops passed them for three hours without knowing that they were there.
 While the troops passed, Lt.
 William Gentry was on his radio describing what he was seeing.
 It was only when a Japanese soldier tried to take a short cut through the brush, that his tank was hidden in, that the tanks were discovered.
 The tanks turned on their sirens and opened up on the Japanese.

 In addition to serving as a rearguard, the tankers burnt everything that was being left behind.
 They burnt warehouses, banks, and businesses that would help the Japanese.
 After this, the tanks withdrew to the Hermosa Bridge and held it on the north side until all the troops were across.
-The tanks then crossed to the south and destroyed the bridge which held the Japanese up for a few days.
+The tanks of the 194th crossed to the south and then covered the 192nd’s crossing of the bridge.
+The 192nd was the last unit to enter Bataan before the bridge was destroyed by the engineers which held the Japanese up for a few days.
 This was the beginning of the Battle of Bataan.

 On February 2, a platoon of C Company tanks was ordered to Quinan Point where the Japanese had landed troops.
 The tanks arrived about 5:15 P.M.
 He did a quick reconnaissance of the area, and after meeting with the commanding infantry officer, made the decision to drive tanks into the edge of the Japanese position and spray the area with machine-gun fire.
 The progress was slow but steady until a Japanese .37 milometer gun was spotted in front of the lead tank, and the tanks withdrew.
 It turned out that the gun had been disabled by mortar fire, but the tanks did not know this at the time.
 The decision was made to resume the attack the next morning, so 45th Infantry dug in for the night.